 The similarities in business models, however, end there.
 There is one extremely crucial fundamental philosophical divergence between the two companies – and I believe this is what makes James Allen a superior company to Blue Nile:

-While Blue Nile prides itself on the size of its massive “inventory” and is continuously striving to expand it, James Allen prides itself on its close physical proximity to its inventory.
+While Blue Nile prides itself on the size of its massive “inventory” and is continuously striving to expand it, James Allen prides itself on its close physical proximity to most of its inventory.

-James Allen will only forge relationships with diamond vendors that have an office and a real diamond inventory within walking distance to James Allen’s offices.
-So while Blue Nile is proud that their vendors are all over the world, James Allen is proud that they can touch every diamond in their inventory.
+Most of James Allen’s diamond vendors have an office and a real diamond inventory within walking distance to James Allen’s offices.
+So while Blue Nile is proud that their vendors are all over the world, James Allen is proud that they can touch almost every diamond in their inventory.

 Differences in Inventory